After testing several different styles of lemon bar crusts and fillings, this is the ultimate lemony sweet-tart recipe.

 Make the crust

-- Whisk dry ingredients: whisk 1 cup flour, ¼ cup sugar, ½ tsp salt, and 1-2 Tbsp poppy seeds in a bowl.
+- Whisk dry ingredients: whisk 1 cup flour, ¼ cup sugar, ½ teaspoon salt, and 1-2 tablespoon poppy seeds in a bowl.

-- Add melted butter: add 8 Tbsp melted butter to the bowl and stir to combine.
+- Add melted butter: add 8 tablespoon melted butter to the bowl and stir to combine.
 The mixture will be a little crumbly.

 - Press crust into pan & bake: press the crust mixture into the foil-lined pan.
 Bake for 18-24 minutes, until golden or dark brown (either option works, see picture).
 Rotate the pan half way through baking for even baking.